 Delivery and vendor vehicles needing access to the interior campus thoroughfares must contact the Facilities Department for access.

 Accessible Parking

-CST has designated 16 ADA Accessible Parking stalls on campus near various campus buildings.
+CST has designated ADA accessible parking stalls in the parking garage it shares with Westwood United Methodist Church.
 Vehicles parked in these stalls must display valid Disabled Parking Placards from any state.

-Overnight parking--Campus Housing
+Overnight parking